Be a Tourist in Your Own Backyard This Summer

 Learn what it’s like to be the president at The Museum of the Jimmy Carter Library.
 Get an interactive view of the modern American Presidency with a life-size replica of the Oval Office, a “Day in the Life of the President” presentation, a walk-through of Camp David Meetings exhibition and a map table that allows you to monitor elections and fight diseases.

 Just for Play

 The hands-on Children’s Museum of Atlanta offers kids ton of opportunities to explore educational concepts with interactive permanent exhibitions on food, countries, creativity, science, problem-solving and simple machines.
-The winter’s featured exhibit PAW Patrol: Adventure Play will explore the fun of the show with interactive activities featuring Marshall, Chase, Skye, Rubble, Everest, Rocky, Zuma and Tracker.
+The summer’s featured exhibit, Shaun the Sheep: Flock This Way!, explores the fun of the show with interactive activities.
 Drop by the Science Bar for a STEM experiment and get artistic in the Creativity Café.

-The ultimate LEGO playground is LEGOLAND Discovery Center.
+The ultimate LEGO playground is LEGO Discovery Center.
 Celebrate all things building block with the high-flying adventure in Merlin’s Apprentice, zapping trolls in Kingdom Quest, building and testing race cars and more.

 The College Football Hall of Fame is a great way to celebrate the football season.
 The indoor playing field lets kids run off some steam and try their throwing and kicking skills.
-You can also check out the exhibits, including the addition that focuses on Historically Black Colleges and Universities.
+You can also check out the exhibits.